kunzhou92/Data-Analysis-Using-R/202B Matrix Algebra and Optimization/README.md

 # Instruction

-Rmarkdown and output pdf file both of which contain R code are provided.
+Rmarkdown and output pdf files, both of which contain R code, are provided.